dferrell30/entra-phish-resistant-mfa/README.md

 # 🔐 Entra Phishing-Resistant MFA Playbook (YubiKey & Microsoft Authenticator Passkey)

-> This started as a way to sanity check how phishing-resistant MFA is actually deployed in real environments—not just how it’s documented.
+> I built this to better understand how phishing-resistant MFA is actually deployed in real environments—not just how it’s documented.

 <div align="left">